rzcao/APIC_Results/index.markdown

     <br>
 </div>

 The comparison of FPM reconstructed color image and APIC reconstructed image can be found below.
 We selected two different regions to do reconstructon.
-The one shown on the left was reconstructed using the central patch and the one on the left was from an off-axis patch.
+The one shown on the left was reconstructed using the central patch and the one on the right was from an off-axis patch.
 It is easy to see the reconstruction using FPM is noisier compared with the one reconstructed by APIC.

 <div class="row">
   <div class="column">